-(a) The data cards for an axial magnetic field are put in before the boundary data.
-The format was briefly described in Section V.B.
-The input data for the polynomial method consist of MAGSEG segments of data including: 'Z1' to 'Z2' with origin at 'Z3' (three integers) and seven coefficients, BZ, B1, B2,...,B6;
+The data cards for an axial magnetic field are put in before the boundary data.
+The format was briefly described in Section 3.2.
+The input data for the polynomial method consist of MAGSEG segments of data including: 'Z1' to 'Z2' with origin at 'Z3' (three integers) and an array BC consisting of the seven coefficients, BZ, B1, B2,..., B6; for the expression;

-B = BZ + BI DZ + B2 DZ 2 +...+B6 DZ 6, where DZ = Z - Z3.For the sixth order expansion, the field must start six units behind the cathode or starting point, and go six units past ZLIM.
-In rectangular coordinates, the normal magnetic field is in the transverse (phi) direction.
+$$B = BZ + B1 \times DZ + B2 \times DZ^2 + \dots + B6 \times DZ^6,$$ where DZ = Z - Z3.
+For the sixth order expansion, the field must start six units behind the cathode or starting point, and go six units past ZLIM.

-The NAMELIST input for RLIM, etc., (&INPUTL) includes the parameter MAGSEG (default MAGSEG = 0) which determines how many segments are to be read, each with &INPUT2 and &END cards.
+The NAMELIST &INPUT1 includes the parameter MAGSEG which determines how many segments are to be read, each with &INPUT2 and &END cards.
 Each segment consists of the data for Z1, Z2 and Z3 followed by the array BC in NAMELIST format.

-Z1 and Z2 are the end points of a line segment on the axis $(Z1 \le Z2)$ in the range $-6 \le Z1$, $Z2 \le ZLIM + 6$.
+The example of the problem input in Fig. 4 shows how this data is formatted.
+Z1 and Z2 are the end points of a line segment on the axis, where $(Z1 \le Z2)$ in the range $-6 \le Z1$ , $Z2 \le ZLIM + 6$ .
 It is necessary to permit fields to be described beyond the ends of the problem in order that the off-axis fields can be calculated at the ends of the problem.
 Z3 is the local origin for the polynomial expansion in powers of DZ = Z - Z3.
-Having a local origin simplifies the input of, for example, a straight line that does not go through (0,0).
+Having a local origin simplifies the input of, for example, a straight line which does not go through (0,0).
 As many of the coefficients BZ, B1, etc., can be used as are necessary, simply by setting the remaining ones to zero.

-In cylindrical coordinates, this field must be in the axial direction.
-In rectangular coordinates, the field on the axis may be either in the direction normal to the plane of the plot, i.e., in the PHI direction, where PHI is the orthogonal linear coordinate to R and Z, or in the R (vertical) direction.
+In cylindrical coordinates, the field must be in the axial direction.
+In rectangular coordinates, the default direction for the magnetic field is in the direction normal to the plane of the plot, i.e., in the PHI direction, where PHI is the orthogonal linear coordinate to R and Z, or in the R (vertical) direction.

 With the above format, data can be entered with any degree of polynomial up to 6.
+Caution is advised if the data handling is done in the following typical style.
 The data may be divided into segments ranging from a point at a time to the whole length of the problem.
 Typically, magnetic measurements of an axially symmetric permanent magnet will be taken on the axis.
-The data are then frequently smoothed by a polynomial least squares fitting program and the resulting coefficients read into the program.
+The data can then be smoothed by a polynomial least squares fitting program and the resulting coefficients read into the program.
 Alternatively, a field may be designated by the user as in the example problem, segmented into short lengths of quadratic or linear dependence, and read in to the program.
-Either method will usually give a good representation of the field on the axis.
-However, difficulties arise when the program needs to calculate the off-axis fields.
-These will be described in Section 2, below.
+Either method will usually give a good representation of the fields on the axis.
+The difficulties arise when the program needs to calculate the off-axis fields.
+These will be described below.